tschneidereit/proposal-typed-objects/explainer.md

 Struct types can extend other Struct types.
 If no base type is given, a Struct type will extend `Struct`, which is itself a Struct type without any typed fields.

+#### Layout of subtypes

-A Struct type appends additional internal slots to the instances' layout: existing slots are never overridden, so sub-types can safely be treated as instances of their base types.
+A Struct type appends additional internal slots to the instances' layout: existing slots are never overridden, so subtypes can safely be treated as instances of their base types.

+#### Type-checking for subtypes

+When assigning to a field typed as a Struct type reference, instances of the expected Struct type itself and of all subtypes are acceptable.

+To guarantee that an object passing the type-check can be treated as an instance of the expected type, the check has to guarantee that the object has, at least, the type's typed member fields.
+A simple `instanceof` check wouldn't work to ensure this: any arbitrary object can be made to pass such a test.

+Instead, to facilitate type-checks, Struct type instances have an internal slot `[[StructType]]`, containing a reference to the associated Struct type constructor.
+Struct type constructors, in turn, have an internal slot `[[BaseType]]`, containing a reference to the type this type extends.
+For the `Struct` constructor, the value of this field is `null`.

+Conceptually then, the type-check proceeds as follows:
+ 1. Check that the receiver is an `object` with a `[[StructType]]` internal slot.
+ 2. Let *type* be the value of the receiver's `[[StructType]]` internal slot.
+ 3. While *type* is not `null`
+    1. If *type* is equal to *expectedType*, return *true*.
+    2. Let *type* be the value of *type*'s `[[BaseType]]` internal slot.

+*Note: in practice, implementations don't need to, and aren't expected to, perform this expensive test.
+Well-established [fast subtying checks that are equivalent to this check exist](https://www.researchgate.net/publication/221552851/download).*

 #### Overriding named fields

 Named fields can be overridden, but some restrictions apply:
  - A field can't change from mutable to immutable and vice-versa.
  - The type of mutable fields is invariant—the field's type must be exactly the same as the overridden field's type.
- - The type of immutable fields is covariant—the field's type can be a sub-type of the overridden field's type.
+ - The type of immutable fields is covariant—the field's type can be a subtype of the overridden field's type.

 #### Exotic behavior of Struct type instances